KubaPro010/MiniRDS/README.md

 ![MiniRDS on Eton/Tecsun](doc/mpxgen.jpg)

-This software is currently used as the RDS encoder for KPSK in Los Angeles, CA, USA.

 #### Features
 - Low resource requirements
 - Support for basic RDS data fields: PS, RT, PTY and AF